furkleindustries/accelerator-core/README.md

 <a name="contents-component-creator"></a>
 ## The contents component class/function

-If you choose to create a React component constructor, either with an ES6 class and render method, or a function returning a React element, the product of that constructor will be passed props automatically by the higher-order `PassageContainer` component.
-These props, outlined in `IPassageProps`, are as follows:
+For each passage, your ES6 class component (extending `React.Component` or `React.PureComponent`) or functional component (of type `React.StatelessFunctionalComponent`, or React's new stateful functional component types) will be passed props automatically by the higher-order `PassageContainer` component.
+These props, defined in `IPassageProps`, are as follows:

 * `passageObject`, the object from your authored passage file.
 This is of type `IPassage`.
 * `setStoryState`, a function accepting an object of new state keys and values object as its single argument.
 This will automatically update the state and any rendered instances of it.